killergeek/nard/README.md

 slot2: 115J-ACO0 \
 you can find the sim sockets by https://www.tme.eu/

-slot1 hase the 2 extra pads C4 and C8.
+slot1 has the 2 extra pads C4 and C8.